 - keep you from seeing your friends and/or family?

 - threaten to commit suicide if you leave?

 - limit your access to money or things such as the phone or the car?

 If this sounds like you or someone you know, call us.
 Wellspring cares.
 We are here to help.

 What is domestic violence?

-Types of abuse can include physical, sexual, psychological, and economic abuse.
-These same behaviors can also be perpetrated against family members.
+Types of abuse include physical, sexual, emotional, and financial.
+These same behaviors can also be used against family members.

 I feel unsafe.
 What are my options?

 If you feel unsafe, call us – we have a 24-hour hotline!
 Wellspring also offers an emergency shelter, assistance with Orders of Protection, and help finding legal assistance.
 We help you process your experience and create safety plans.
 Our services are confidential and completely free for EVERYONE.
 You do not have to experience physical abuse to use our services.